AURAK Researcher Co-Pilots AI-based Study that Unlocks New Insights into Brain Tumor Treatment

-(MENAFN- Communicate Gulf) A pioneering study co-led by a Sigma Xi researcher from the American University of Ras Al Khaimah (AURAK) promises to revolutionize brain tumor care using AI-based tools.
+(MENAFN- Communicate Gulf) RAS AL KHAIMAH, UAE, March 25, 2024: A pioneering study co-led by a Sigma Xi researcher from the American University of Ras Al Khaimah (AURAK) promises to revolutionize brain tumor care using AI-based tools.

 The study is led by Dr. Rawad Hodeify, Department Chair, Associate Professor of Medical Biotechnology, AURAK, and Dr. Orwa Aboud, Assistant Professor, Department of Neurology and Neurological Surgery, University of California, Davis, USA.